YouNeedWork/redis-rate-rs/README.md

 You can see a 7.5x performance improvement with the `local_accelerate` feature.

+## Prerequisites

+Redis in version higher than 3.2 is required since the script requires `replicate commands` feature.
+Rust in version higher than 1.80 is required since the crate uses `LazyLock`.

 ## Contributing

 Please feel free to open an issue or a pull request.